What is Nose to Tail Eating?

-Anybody can benefit from nose to tail eating, here are good reasons why you should try to:
+Anybody can benefit from nose to tail eating

 1. Pay Respect: This may sound contradictory but nose to tail eating comes from a desire to waste as little as possible of the animals killed for food.
 The need to kill more animals is lessened when each part of one animal is maximised.

 2. Sense of Adventure: You don’t have to eat the same thing all the time.
 Explore the seemingly endless possibilities of eating different parts of an animal’s body.

 3. Health Check: Eating different cuts of meat in different recipes is healthier compared with eating the same cuts of meats.
 By eating other parts of the animal, you also get a balanced nutrients found in animal protein.
 You can also make bone broth with the bones, feet and more.
 Bone broth has incredible health benefits!